Bacon’s Rebellion Summary

 On the other side, Berkeley may have been trying to protect his interests in the fur trade, which relied on maintaining strong ties to the Indians.
 He may have also been concerned about the conflict growing into something larger, and more dangerous, like King Philip’s War, which was going on in New England.

 Bacon offered to lead the expedition against the tribes, but Berkely refused.
-In order to avoid hostilities, Berkeley proposed Virginia build a series of forts to help protect against the Indian raids, which the assembly agreed to.
+To avoid hostilities, Berkeley proposed Virginia build a series of forts to help protect against the Indian raids, which the assembly agreed to.
 Trade with the Indians was also temporarily suspended.

 Virginia Colonists Take Action